 One of the challenges with dressing for cold weather is that your body temperature fluctuates as you move between indoors and outdoors and when you exert yourself or rest.
 That’s where layering comes in — so you can peel off layers one at a time if you get hot and pile them back on when you’re chilly.

 If you plan to be out and about, it’s helpful to start with a base layer(s) made from moisture-wicking fabrics that won’t trap sweat and lead to chills.
 Wool (or a wool mix) will keep you warm but not sweaty; look for smooth merino wool options if you’re worried the material will feel scratchy.
 Avoid cotton as it soaks up moisture and doesn’t dry quickly, which can lead to hypothermia in extreme conditions.

 As you select your base layers, aim for a snug fit so the material touches your skin all over and can effectively wick moisture from your skin.
-It’s a good idea to select the weight depending on the extremity of the cold you’ll be exposed to.
+Selecting the weight depending on the extremity of the cold you’ll be exposed to is a good idea.
 Choose heavyweight base layers for sub-freezing temps and low activity and lighter-weight options for milder temps and/or higher activity levels.

 Planning a trip to a cold destination in Europe?
 Check out our Country Travel Guides

 Finish off the layering system with an outer shell